shuttle1987/save-and-resume/README.md

 - The `--env` flag specifies the environment that this project should run on, which is Tensorflow 1.3.0 + Keras 2.0.6 on Python3.6.
 - Note that the `--gpu` flag is optional for now, unless you want to start right away to run the code on a GPU machine.

-[Keras provide an API to handle MNIST data](https://keras.io/datasets/#mnist-database-of-handwritten-digits), so we can skip the dataset mounting since the dataset size is irrilevant.
+[Keras provide an API to handle MNIST data](https://keras.io/datasets/#mnist-database-of-handwritten-digits), so we can skip the dataset mounting since the dataset size is irrelevant.

 Resuming: